-Prostate cancer has two types of growths:
+Prostate cancer is also categorized by how fast it grows.
+It has two types of growth:

 Who’s at risk?

-- older age
+- older age, 50 years of age or older

 - a family history of prostate cancer

-- certain ethnicities or race (for instance, African American males are at a greater risk of prostate cancer)
+African American malesare at greater risk of having prostate cancer

 - genetic changes